Hundreds of obesity and cancer studies have shown that the risk of cancer increases with too much fat on the body--being overweight or obese.

 For men:

-Increased BMIs were also associated with up to 20% increases in rectal cancer and malignant melanoma in men, and pancreatic cancer, thyroid cancer, postmenopausal breast cancer, and colon cancer in women, with increased leukemia, non-Hodgkin lymphomas, and multiple myelomas for both men and women.
+Increased BMIs were also associated with up to 20% increases in rectal cancers and malignant melanoma in men, and pancreatic, cancer, postmenopausal breast cancer, and colon cancer in women, with increased leukemia, non-Hodgkin lymphomas, and multiple myelomas for both men and women.

 These results were similar for Europe, North America, Australia, and the Asia-Pacific regions (Renehan AG, Body-mass index and incidence of cancer: a systematic review and meta-analysis of prospective observational studies, Lancet, February 2008).